Mike Duggan: First term

 Duggan focused, during his first term, on improvements to emergency services response times and bus services.
 He also saw a demolition program that was ambitious, but controversial.

-Duggan also focused on relighting the city's streetlights, a task in which he saw significant success and built upon efforts initiated by his mayor predecessor Dave Bing.
+Duggan also focused on relighting the city's streetlights, a task in which he saw significant success and built upon efforts initiated by his mayoral predecessor Dave Bing.

-Duggan had pledged to create a municipally-owned insurance company, dubbed "D Insurance".
+Duggan had pledged to create a municipally owned insurance company, dubbed "D Insurance".
 He advocated hard in 2015 for a bill that would create such a program, but it failed to pass in the Michigan Legislature.

 Duggan drastically increased the number of parks that receive regular maintenance, which increased from 25 parks in 2013 to 275 by 2017 per reporting by the mayor's office.

 Towards the end of his first term, Duggan established Detroit's first office of sustainability which focuses on creating green, sustainable spaces in Detroit and preparing against climate change affects.
 The office of sustainability then established Detroit's first Sustainability Action Agenda in June 2019.
 Joel Howrani Heeres was named as the first Director and remained in the position until August, 2022.

 Detroit's unemployment rate by 2017 shrunk down to 7.5%, the lowest it had been since 2000.
 Duggan worked to create Detroit at Work, an online portal launched in 2017 which connects job seekers with employers and with job training.
 Duggan also created the "Grow Detroit’s Young Talent" program, a youth summer employment program that employed thousands of youth.

 In 2017, the city began issuing Detroit ID, a municipal identification card, which helps enable residents without a social security number to access city services and some banks.

 Despite his pledge to quickly reverse the trend, Detroit had continued to see overall depopulation.
 During his first term, Duggan developed a reputation as a capable technocrat.
 During his first term, the municipal government's authority was limited by state oversight, with emergency manager Kevyn Orr overseeing the city's bankruptcy and finances.

+Duggan’s administration has taken harder stances against graffiti in Detroit.
+By the end of his first term in 2017, over 50 vandals have been arrested and more than $1.2 million in fines have arisen due to graffiti.
+Shopowners have been ticketed and fined if graffiti was not removed within 7 days and several vandals have been charged with felonies including destruction of property.
+However, his administration had supported murals being public art and has mandated them registered with the City of Detroit.
+He has also collaborated with local artists for public art through initiatives.